Misterio77/website/_src/cv.md

 During my time here, I helped create and currently lead our [Open Source & Free Software extracurricular group](https://gelos.club).

-#### Masters: Computer Science and Computational Mathematics (2023-present)
+#### Master's: Computer Science and Computational Mathematics (2023-present)

 I'm currently researching Software Sustainability in Open Source Software projects, hoping to contribute to how we currently understand best practices for successful, long-lived, self-sustaining OSS.

-#### Bachelor: Computer Information Systems (2020-2022)
+#### Bachelor's: Computer Information Systems (2020-2022)

 I've studied different areas in computing, and gained a lot of hard and soft skills.
 Subjects I've particularly enjoyed include Software Engineering, Software Testing, Databases, and Operating Systems.

-I was a teaching assistant for a semester, on the Database Laboratory subject.
+I was a teaching assistant for a semester, on a Database Practice subject.

 ## Industry experience